whitehatjrchintu/flipkartpricechecker/README.md

 ## Note:-
 - Replace your product url in **bot.py**.
 - Do as per steps.
-- I know they are some extra steps in it.
+- I know there is some extra steps in it.
 I have to write this for noobs.
-- I know they are extra things in **bot.py**.
+- I know there is extra things in **bot.py**.
 Will improve it soon.
 - Meant for educational purpose only.
 I am not responsible if telegram block your account.